archesproject/arches-docs/docs/developing/extending/creating-apps.rst

 Creating Applications
 #####################

-Starting with version 7.5, Arches moved to a new architectural pattern to support certain customization needs.
-This new pattern called **Arches Applications** should make customizations easier to develop and maintain.
-This architectural pattern also aligns with standard Django practices for the introduction of reusable sets of new features.
+Starting with version 7.5, Arches adopted a new architectural pattern to support the need for implementors to easily share and maintain custom code.
+This new pattern, called **Arches Applications**, is similar to using "installed apps" in Django.
+It allows for easier development and maintenance of custom features by aligning with standard Django practices.

 What's an Application?